Can You Burn Charcoal In A Fireplace And Wood Stove

 The Hazards of Carbon Monoxide from Charcoal Burning

-When burning any fuel, including charcoal, it is important to be aware of the potential risks associated with carbon monoxide (CO) production.
+When burning any fuel, including charcoal, it is essential to know the potential risks associated with carbon monoxide (CO) production.

-Carbon and deadly carbon monoxide, poisoning can lead to symptoms like headaches, dizziness, nausea, confusion, and even be fatal in severe cases.
+Carbon and deadly carbon monoxide poisoning can lead to symptoms like headaches, dizziness, nausea, and confusion and can even be fatal in severe cases.

 How to Safely Light a Fire in a Fireplace Using Charcoal